kiteco/vscode-plugin/docs/README.md

 This extension adds support for Kite in Visual Studio Code and adds the features:

-- Completion Lists
+- Completions
-- Signature Help
+- Function Signatures
-- Quick Info
+- Expanded Info
 - Goto Definition

 ## How to install this extension